 What are the bases for venue?
 The county of the Gestational Carrier’s residence, the county of the Intended Parents’ residence, or the county where the child will be (or was) born.

 Is a hearing required to obtain a pre-birth order?
-Yes, but only the Gestational Carrier is required to attend.
+Yes, but only the Gestational Carrier must attend.

 Is a pre-birth order possible in Rhode Island based on a Gestational Carrier’s plan to deliver in Rhode Island, if no party lives in Rhode Island?
 Yes, so long as one Intended Parent is a US resident.